typst/packages/README.md

 foo = "bar"
 ```

-Packages always live in folders named as `{name}/{version}`.
-The name and
-version in the folder name and manifest must match.
-Paths in a package are local
-to that package.
-Absolute paths start in the package root while relative paths
-are relative to the file they are used in.

 ## Published packages
 This repository contains a collection of published packages.
 Due to its early
 and experimental nature, all packages in this repository are scoped in a